 The playgrounds’ design must be inclusive and accessible to all children so that none are left outside, and they have no problem enjoying the equipment.
 The most significant benefit of these playgrounds is that older adults and children with special needs will use them since they have the necessary standards and resources to provide them with a safe and flexible space.
 Due to this, the supplier must have experience in inclusive playgrounds; thus, our project can meet the standards of inclusivity and accessibility.

 It is essential to look for positive references from a potential supplier; thus, we can have a clearer idea of their quality of work, experience, and service level.
 It is important to note that if these references are in our area (for example, British Columbia), they will be more helpful or have greater value.

-What did you think of this topic?
+What did you think of these Five aspects a Landscape Architect should consider when choosing a playground provider?
 What other point do you consider important when choosing a playground provider?